boisgera/pytorch/README.md

   - Select one of the chapters (enter the corresponding directory),

-  - Select one of its marimo notebooks (any of the Python files),
+  - Execute `pixi run marimo edit`,

-  - Execute `pixi run marimo edit THE_NOTEBOOK.py`.
+  - Select one of the marimo notebooks (Python files) in the workspace.

 [pixi]: https://pixi.sh/latest/